-The Synopsis documents are to be taken as the formal specification for Perl 6 implementations, while still being reference documentation for Perl 6, like Programming Perl is for Perl 5.
-Note that while these documents are considered ``formal specifications'', they are still being subjected to the rigors of cross-examination through implementation.
-In other words, they may change slightly or radically.
-But the expectation is that they are ``very close'' to the final shape of Perl 6.
-[Read more...]
+The Synopsis documents are the design documents used to guide Perl 6 language, compiler, and test development.
+As design documents, they're frequently subjected to the rigors of cross-examination through implementation and use in practice.
+In other words, they may change slightly or radically, but the expectation is that they are ``very close`` to the final shape of Perl 6.

 Note that documents marked DRAFT are really just that.
-They are often written by random people, and have not been approved of as part of the official spec.
+They are often written by random people, and may be speculative as much or more than "official specification".

 The documents here mostly correspond with the chapters in the Camel Book, that is, "Programming Perl, 3rd Edition".
 However, a few chapters of that book will no longer be relevant, and those numbers will be resused for other things.
 At the moment, this refers to section 7, whose synopsis is "Iterators", but whose Exegesis is about the module Form.pm.
 Apocalypses and Exegeses were only written for some of the early sections; the later sections have no corresponding apocalypse/exegesis.